MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/reference/PSDscResources/Resources/Script/Script.md

 ## Description

-The `Script` resource enables you to write PowerShell code to get, test, and set a resource when a specific DSC resource is not available.
+The `Script` resource enables you to write PowerShell code to get, test, and set a resource when a specific DSC resource isn't available.
 You must provide the code for these methods, handle all dependencies, and ensure your code is idempotent.

 > [!TIP]

-> Where possible, it is best practice to use a defined DSC resource instead of this one.
-The
+> Where possible, it's best practice to use a defined DSC resource instead of this one.
+The `Script`
-> `Script` resource has drawbacks that make it more difficult to test, maintain, and predict.
+> resource has drawbacks that make it more difficult to test, maintain, and predict.
 >
 > Unlike other DSC resources, every property for a `Script` resource is a key property and the
 > **Get** method for this resource can only return a single string for the current state.
 There are
-> no guarantees that this resource is implemented idempotently or that it will work as expected on
+> no guarantees that this resource is implemented idempotently or that it'll work as expected on
 > any system because it uses custom code.
 It can't be tested without being invoked on a target
 > system.